-However, many in the community are concerned that the language in the policy is vague and difficult to clearly define.
+However, many in the community are concerned that the language in the policy is vague and difficult to define clearly.
 This could put students at a disadvantage in terms of admission or an appeals process if admission is denied on these grounds.
-Ellis Fields, director of the Mental Health Association of Central Carolinas, told WSOCTV that she understands the reasoning behind the policy, but is concerned about the policy itself.
+Ellis Fields, director of the Mental Health Association of Central Carolinas, told WSOCTV that she understands the reasoning behind the policy but is concerned about the policy itself.
 Fields said, "It concerns me because I think the wording is very vague.
 It begs the question of who's going to determine and define each of those words?"

 Gun Bill in Arizona

 Arizona legislators are considering a bill that would allow faculty and administrators on college campuses to carry concealed weapons.
 Rep. Jack Harper, R-Surprise, introduced the bill, after an Arizona State professor told him he no longer felt safe on campus, according to a report at AZCentral.com.
 Harper filed his bill before the Tucson shooting, but the legislation is getting even more attention after the fact.

 Not everyone is in favor of allowing guns on a college campus in Arizona.
 ASU professor Darryl Hattenhauer, who has undergone weapons training, told AZCentral.com, "There is a statistical correlation between those societies that have fewer guns and those that have fewer crimes."
 He called the bill "ludicrous," and said the state should focus more on prevention, like placing undercover police officers in classrooms.

 In this video from CNN, President Obama comments on the shooting in Arizona that left six dead and several injured, including Rep. Gabrielle Giffords.